Copyright policy and guidelines

 - Changes to UK copyright exceptions from 1 June 2014 (University of Kent slideshare presentation)

 Related rights are rights that arise alongside copyright and work in a similar way such, the most relevant of which are:

 - performers rights - the rights in a recording of a performance of any kind, including a lecture or presentation.

 - moral rights the right to be credited as the author of a copyright work and for the work not be used in a derogatory way.

 - database rights rights that arise in the selection and presentation of data in a database whether electronic or not.

 The University has a responsibility to act lawfully and to provide staff, students, visitors and partners with relevant information regarding the law.
 Infringing activity taking place at the University could lead to legal action and there are financial and reputational risks associated with this.

-More information on the University's regulations on peer to peer infringement.
+More information on the University's regulations and guidance on peer to peer infringement.